Tutorials:

 # this happens for example with invalid unicode in the input data

-Lookup coordinates from postal address
+Lookup coordinates from address (forward geocoding)

 from opencage.geocoder import OpenCageGeocode